SuchitRaute/Blood_Donation_System/README.md

 # Blood_Donation_System
-A Java web application for managing blood donors and blood donation records using JSP, Servlets, JPA, Derby, and GlassFish.
+A Java web application for managing blood donors and blood donation records using JSP, Servlets, JPA, Derby, and Glassfish..